kjmerf/hello_cb_pro/README.md

 ## Next steps

-In addiion to the REST API, we also need to be able to subscribe to the websocket feed: wss://ws-feed-public.sandbox.pro.coinbase.com.
+In addition to accessing the REST API, we also need to be able to subscribe to the websocket feed: wss://ws-feed-public.sandbox.pro.coinbase.com.
 The feed provides real-time market data updates for orders and trades.